If your application requires customized concurrency, you can modify the concurrency limit for your Autonomous Database MEDIUM service.

 To reset the concurrency limit for the MEDIUM service to its default value, click Load Default Values and click Save Changes.

 Change MEDIUM Service Concurrency Limit with PL/SQL Procedure UPDATE_PLAN_DIRECTIVE

-As an alternative to using the Service Console you can use PL/SQL to change the concurrency limit for the MEDIUM service.
+As an alternative to using the Set Resource Management Rules card in Database Actions, you can use PL/SQL to change the concurrency limit for the MEDIUM service.